Listen to Audio Version:

 -

-User Manuals and Labeling and Packaging Requirements: Labeling and packaging must include clear and accurate information about the device, including instructions for use (IFU), warnings, safety certifications, and precautions in a standardized format.
+User Manuals and Labeling and Packaging Requirements: Labeling and packaging must clearly and accurately describe the device, including instructions for use (IFU), warnings, safety certifications, and precautions in a standardized format.

 -